Lawrence23/EmployeeManagement/README.md

 <h1>Employee Management</h1>

-An Angular application to manage Employees.
-A user can add an Employee, edit existing employee detail or remove Employees from the database.
+An Angular application to manage employee details.
+A user can add an employee, edit existing employee details or remove employees from the database.

 <h3>Directory Structure</h3>